 If a company is assigned the default bandwidth tier, they will have the default bandwidth that depends on your network (this can be viewed in Settings > Business > Member Default Bandwidth).
 Each device on that company's network will have access to this bandwidth.
 You can also change the tier assigned to them depending on their needs by going to Network > Search for the company name > Open it > Click the dropdown on the Bandwidth Speed.

 Note: You can easily assign bandwidth tiers to a team through the dashboard, as this is our default method.
 Dedicated bandwidth, on the other hand, requires a custom configuration and cannot be managed on the dashboard.
+Please submit a ticket for Dedicated bandwidth requests.

 Another Note: If your members' requested bandwidth tier isn't available, please feel free to reach out to us, and we'll take care of it.